-- 6. Subject to limits set out in the Business Corporations Act (Alberta), the Board may delegate its duties to, and receive reports and recommendations from, any committee of the Board. - Subject to limits set out in the Business Corporations Act (Alberta) and other applicable laws and stock exchange rules, delegate to the officers of the Corporation powers to manage the business and affairs of the Corporation.
+- 6. Subject to limits set out in the Business Corporations Act (Alberta), the Board may delegate its duties to, and receive reports and recommendations from, any committee of the Board. - 7.
+Subject to limits set out in the Business Corporations Act (Alberta) and other applicable laws and stock exchange rules, the Board may delegate to the officers of the Corporation power to manage the business and affairs of the Corporation.